vianalin13/recipehub/DEVELOPMENT.md

 2025-07-16
 - Finished backend and basic frontend for creating a new recipe (`src/app/recipe/new/page.tsx`, `src/app/api/recipes/route.ts`)
 - **Reflection:** Ingredients and steps use the same features and format, so making a reusable function reduces duplication

+2025-07-19
+- Added Jest test for recipe creation API (`src/__tests__/create-recipe.test.ts`)
+- Includes 17 test cases covering authentication, validation, data filtering, and database storage
+- **Reflection:** Initially struggled with NextAuth session cookies in tests - they were redirecting (302) instead of creating sessions.
+Learned that NextAuth is designed for browser-based authentication, not API testing.
+Researched and found that it is standard to actually bypass authentication with test headers (`x-test-user-email`).
+This approach tests all business logic (validation, database storage, error handling) without complex session management.
+The key insight: don't fight the framework - create a "test mode" that bypasses complex authentication while testing all the important functionality.
 ---